Vandy Cornerback Headed to Hula Bowl All-Star Game - NewsBreak

 Lucien played in all 12 games in his only year at Vanderbilt.
 He totaled 47 tackles on the year, including a Commodore-best eight against Ole Miss.
 He came to Vanderbilt following four years at UConn, where he made 28 tackles in 29 games for the Huskies.

-The post Vandy Cornerback Headed to Hula Bowl All-Star Game appeared first on Wilson County Source .
+The post Vandy Cornerback Headed to Hula Bowl All-Star Game appeared first on Cheatham County Source .

 Comments / 0